Nightingaale/eureka-server/README.md

 5. Enter Eureka:
    - Access the Eureka UI Server at `http://localhost:8761`
    - (WARNING!)
 This request `http://localhost:8761/eureka/` is Eureka API, not Eureka Server

+6. (Optionally):
+   - You may use Docker Compose for looking how application actually work in both Spring Boot Container & Docker Container
+   - Add dependency in build.gradle `runtimeOnly 'org.springframework.boot:spring-boot-docker-compose'`
+   - `docker compose up -d`
+   - `8761` - application from Spring Boot Container, `8762` - application from Docker Container